 • Twin/Double sharing accommodation at Kathmandu in 3 stars hotels with breakfast

-• Standard accommodation during trek
+• Standard accommodation during the trek

 • Meals (Breakfast, lunch, dinner) during trekking

-• Tea/coffee with breakfast during trek
+• Tea/coffee with breakfast during the trek

 • Basic first aid kit